heptarch/heptarch.github.io/projects.md

 An interesting exception is OpenAI, which (in my view) does seem to have a "culture of repeatable innovation" to unironically quote Sam Altman.
-I'm not sure how things work there, but I suspect that starting as a non-profit created an initial decoupling between product and research.
-It also had a Lawful Good mandate in a superbly difficult problem domain.
+I'm not sure how things work there, but I suspect that starting as a non-profit hardcoded the decoupling between product and research.
+It also had a Lawful Good mandate in a provocatively difficult problem domain.
 In a field like AI, the benefits of cross-fertilization between adjacents domains are probably pretty obvious, particularly as